h2oai/sparkling-water/README.md

 Download Spark installation and point environment variable `SPARK_HOME` to it.
 Then use the provided `gradlew` to build project:

+In order to build the whole project, one of the following properties needs to be set:
+`H2O_HOME`, which should point to location of local h2o project directory, or `H2O_PYTHON_WHEEL`, which should point to H2O Python Wheel.

+If you are not sure which property to set, just run
 ```
 ./gradlew build
 ```
+and the commands which sets the `H2O_PYTHON_WHEEL` will be shown on your console and can be copy-pasted into your terminal.
+After setting the property, the build needs to be rerun.

 > To avoid running tests, use the `-x test -x integTest` option.